attachmentsme/developer-blog/quantified-site.md

 * monitoring the number of messages in our SQS queues.
 * monitoring important metrics in Graphite (more on this later.)

-When you release a major bug into produciton, it's useful to have a retrospective.
+When you release a major bug into production, it's useful to have a retrospective.
 What were the breakdowns in process that allowed for the mistake?
-Similarly, if we have an operational issue that Nagios fails to notify us of, we attempt to get a check in Nagios going forward.
+Similarly, if we have an operational issue and Nagios fails to notify us, we put a check in Nagios going forward.

 Here's what we currently have Nagios monitoring:

 ![Nagios at Attachments.me](./images/quantified-site/nagios.png)

 Nagios does a great job of notifying us when a major piece of infrastructe is exploding.
 It doesn't, however, help us isolate what might be causing the problem.
-Nor does it tell us when a peice of infrastructure is running, but running in an unexpected manner, e.g., when we've released a buggy version of the website.
-Sentry, and Graphite, are better suited for these tasks.
+Nor does it tell us when a peice of infrastructure is running abnormally, e.g., when we've released a buggy version of the website.
+Sentry, and StatsD/Graphite, are better suited for these tasks.

 Sentry
 ------